Wellbeing at Kings

 Mental Health First Aider

-Our Mental Health First Aiders are Mrs Robberts and Miss Hamilton are trained as Mental Health First Aiders.
+Our Mental Health First Aiders are Mrs Robberts and Mrs Hamilton-Marshall are trained as Mental Health First Aiders.
 They have completed the Surrey County Council approved training through the Lucy Rayner Centre.
 This enables them to share expertise with Kings staff on how to work with student presenting with mental health needs by running training sessions for staff.
 They are also available to students that would like to access advice or possible referral to getting help in school or through specialist pathways.

 Eikon Worker